 7Zip does an amazing job with highly compressing files.
 You should give 7Zip a try and check how much space you end up saving.

 FreeArc is a tool that exceeds the capabilities if the likes of WinRAR and 7Zip in terms of the aggressiveness of the final compression.
+This will definitely give you the solution to “how to compress a file on Windows”.
 Users have reportedly shrunken files as big as 130 GB into as small as just 70 KB, which is insane!
 In case you want to jump into this crazy compression wagon, which I’m assuming you do, here are the steps that you would want to follow:

-- Download the FreeArc software tool for your Windows PC from this link.
+- Download the FreeArc software tool for your Windows PC.

 - Install it by clicking on the exe file, and proceed with the wizard just like any other regular software installation.